wovo/disimpy/documentation/introduction.md

-The disimpy built-in logical operators (&,|,^,~) work (only) on single wires, and have only the 'true output' form (| is *or*, if *nor* must be created from ~ and |).
+The disimpy built-in logical operators (&,|,^,~) work (only) on single wires, and have only the 'true output' form (| is *or*, a *nor* must be created from ~ and |).

-The full set of basic logic gates is available as disimpy functions, both with true and inverted outputs, and more flexible in the inputs that are accepted than the operators.
+The full set of basic logic gates is available as disimpy functions both with true and inverted outputs.
+The functions are more flexible in the inputs that are accepted than the operators.

 The disimpy *and*, *nand*, *or*, *nor*, *xor* and *xnor* functions can operate on:
    - two wires, returning a wire
-   - one sequence of wires, returning a wire
+   - a sequence of wires, returning a wire
    - two sequences of wires of the same length, returning a sequence of wires of that same length
-   - a bus and a wire, returning a byus with the same attributes
+   - a bus and a wire, returning a bus with the same attributes
    - two busses with the same attributes, returning a bus with those same attributes